The year 2017 has already proven to be the biggest one for cryptocurrencies so far. By August 26th of this

 Still the first, largest, and most famous of the cryptocurrencies dating back to its humble beginnings only a decade ago in 2007, Bitcoin remains the undisputed king of the alternative currency market.
+It is a valid short term long term investment – if you are into trading, you can check out the BTC Mentor Club here.
 Today it has a serious challenger and rival in number two Ethereum, yet no other cryptocurrency can claim to have pioneered the firsts of this space like BTC does and actually has.

 It still possesses many significant advantages to this day, as it remains the cryptocurrency with the biggest well-established user base, the most admired reputation, and the first mover advantage.
 No other alternative currency can claim anywhere near the acceptance rate as the Bitcoin either, with national household names including Amazon and Subway retailers accepting it for payment purposes.

 2. Ethereum: 4,279%